- Cancer Information

 You may hold relevant policies, such as income protection insurance, trauma insurance or key person insurance.

-Although self-employed people are not required by law to contribute to a superannuation fund, many people have retirement savings.
-Check if you have any insurance policies linked to the fund, such as disability benefits, as you may be eligible to make a claim.
+Although self-employed people are not required by law to contribute to a super fund, many people have retirement savings.
+Check if you have insurance linked to your super fund, such as disability benefits, as you may be eligible to make a claim.
+In some cases, insurance benefits may be cut if no contributions have been made in 12 or 18 months, so check your fund details.
+Check if your super fund provides free financial advice.

 You may be eligible for benefits or pensions.
 There are different types of income support payments for people in financial hardship.
-Call 132 717 or visit humanservices.gov.au.
-For information about the Farm Household Allowance, call the Farmer Assistance Hotline on 132 316 or visit humanservices.gov.au.
+Call 132 717 or visit servicesaustralia.gov.au.
+For information about the Farm Household Allowance, call the Farmer Assistance Hotline on 132 316 or visit servicesaustralia.gov.au.

 I think if you’re going to choose any type of work to suit a cancer diagnosis, self-employment is it.
 You can tailor your schedule around treatment.
 I was used to managing my own time and I continued to do it when I was unwell.